When you run a small retail shop, customer services is at the heart of every decision you make.

 13. Establish Procedures for Dealing with Unhappy Customers

 Empower your sales staff to treat angry customers well.
-Establish written procedures to help employees know what to do if a transaction goes really bad, and train them to always make unhappy customers feel valued.
+Establish written procedures to help employees know what to do if a transaction goes really bad, and train them in the customer service skills needed to always make unhappy customers feel valued.
 Give them the authority to issue returns, make exchanges, or provide extra merchandise without having to ask for approval from higher-ups — all while the disgruntled customer steams, sending bad vibes all over the shop.

 14. Celebrate Your Customers’ Birthdays